 Several years ago, people hemmed and hawed over a proposed baseball stadium in Shockoe, and that plan went away.
 Now the city is again considering bringing a stadium to Shockoe Bottom.

 For over 25 years, the Diamond has been the home of Richmond baseball.
 Just off I-64, millions of fans have poured into the stadium to watch the Braves and the Flying Squirrels battle their opponents.
-While the stadium is replete with memorable comebacks and mesmerizing home runs, its enduring spirit remains its largest weakness.
+While the stadium is replete with memories of comebacks and mesmerizing home runs, its enduring spirit remains its largest weakness.
 One of the oldest stadiums in Minor League Baseball still in use, many have called for it to be demolished to make way for something new.
 Below is a timeline of one of Richmond’s most appreciated landmarks as it approaches the end of its life.

-UPDATE #2 July 31, 2012
+Update #2 — July 31, 2012

 Shockoe Bottom has again been named as a possible location for a new baseball stadium that would replace the 25-year-old Diamond.
 According to the Richmond Times-Dispatch, both the Flying Squirrels and the Greater Richmond Chamber of Commerce have confirmed that they are considering Shockoe for a new ballpark.